wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 To get started I will do some of my own research and experiments and then look at what more experienced researches have been doing.
 Here are some ideas:

-1. **Sliding block:** Pick a 32x32 `delta` image and insert it into the picture.
+1. **Sliding block:** Pick a 32x32 delta image and insert it into the picture.
 Possibly using a sliding window to see how much the prediction score changes.
 See how it changes the prediction score.
 2. **Sequential probing:**  Similar to the first idea, go over each pixel and change it to see how it impacts the score, keep those pixels that increase score (slow and lots of API calls).
 Repeat until prediction reaches 50%.
 3. **Randomly spraying pixels:** Randomly add pixels to the image and if it increases the prediction score keep it if not try again.
 Repeat until prediction reaches 50%
-4. **Machine learning to optimize the `delta` image**: Applying machine learning to "reverse optimize" the loss.
+4. **Machine learning to optimize the delta image**: Applying machine learning to "reverse optimize" the loss.
 Sort of gradient ascent.
-I assume that this is the best way of doing this, and that's what adversarial machine learning researchers work on mostly.
+I assume that this is the best way of doing this, and that's what adversarial machine learning researchers work on.

 Those are the main ideas I had come up with and tested for, let's look at how that went.